-93. Human data showed possible interactions with medicines, including antibiotics, immunosuppressants, and anticoagulant medications.
-Although, in some cases, multiple concomitant medications were being used therefore, the effects observed cannot necessarily be directly attributed to ginger supplementation (Rubin et al., 2019).
+95. Human data showed possible interactions of ginger with drugs, including antibiotics, immunosuppressants, and anticoagulant medications.
+Although, in some cases, multiple concomitant medications were being used by the subjects, therefore, the effects observed cannot necessarily be directly attributed to ginger supplementation (Rubin et al., 2019).

-94. Conversely, whilst investigating the effects of ginger on the pharmacokinetics or pharmacodynamics of warfarin and the effect of ginger on clotting status, Jiang et al., (2005), found that neither the pharmacokinetics nor pharmacodynamics of warfarin were affected in healthy males who were treated with a single 25 mg dose of warfarin, following 7 days of pretreatment with ginger tablets (3 tablets, 3 times per day, each capsule containing extract equivalent to 0.4 g of ginger rhizome powder).
-Furthermore, ginger had no effect on international normalized ratio (INR) or ex vivo platelet aggregation in response to arachidonic acid.
+96. Conversely, whilst investigating the effects of ginger on the pharmacokinetics and pharmacodynamics of warfarin and the effect of ginger on clotting status, Jiang et al., (2005), found that neither the pharmacokinetics nor pharmacodynamics of warfarin were affected in healthy males who were treated with a single 25 mg dose of warfarin, following 7 days of pretreatment with ginger tablets (3 tablets, 3 times per day, each capsule containing extract equivalent to 0.4 g of ginger rhizome powder).
+Furthermore, ginger treatment had no effect on INR or ex vivo platelet aggregation in response to arachidonic acid.